Turnout

 Identify Required Evidence for VA Disability Claims

-1. A formal diagnosis from a qualified healthcare provider
+1. A diagnosis

-2. Results from a rest study
+2. Results from a sleep study

 Follow the arrows to see each step you need to take to gather the right evidence for your claim.
 Each box represents a specific action that will help strengthen your case.